Skip to Content

 While much of what remains is little more than towers and rubble, you will be able to view the complete layout of the castle walls and markers will let you know what once stood there.

-You will also be able to learn of the torrid past of the Hungerford family with the accompanying audio tour.
+You will also be able to learn about the torrid past of the Hungerford family with the accompanying audio tour.

 There are some interesting artifacts to see, including the original murals in the Medieval chapel.